RIA03B/HubaHuba-/README.md

 -	Responsible for analyzing and implementing security measures
 -	Responsible for monitoring network for security issues
 -	Responsible for penetration testing
+## Used Technologies:
+- We will use SQL for our database.
+- As well as C#, Angular, HTML, CSS, and Typescript for our front and backend development.